aturner-epcc/green-software-hpc/episodes/measurement.md

 ## Solution

 - Emissions from electricity used: these would be classified as Scope 2 emissions
-- Emboidied emissions from HPC system hardware: these would be classified as Upstream Scope 3 emissions
+- Embodied emissions from HPC system hardware: these would be classified as Upstream Scope 3 emissions

 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-When using HPC systems there are three parameters to consider for bucketing emissions:

-- How much electricity it consumes
-- How clean or dirty that electricity is
-- How much hardware it needs to function

 :::::::::::::::::::::::::::::::::::::::  callout

-## HPC elecricity: Scope 2 or Downstream Scope 3?
+## HPC electricity: Scope 2 or Downstream Scope 3?

 Whether the emissions from electricity use on HPC systems are Downstream Scope 3 or Scope 2 really depends on who is computing the emissions and for what purpose.
 From the viewpoint of the hardware vendor who sells and manufactures the HPC system, the electricity use falls into Downstream Scope 3 emissions but for operators and users of the HPC system they would classified as Scope 2 emissions.
 As we are approaching this subject as users of HPC systems we will always classify the emissions from our electricity use on HPC systems as Scope 2.